-Developing social workers' practice: Core principles for employers providing opportunities for social workers continuing professional development can be used by employers to support the continuing professional development (CPD) of the social work workforce.
-They embody key Social Work Reform Board products and provide guidance on how they can be used to inform organisational and professional development plans.
+Developing social workers' practice: Core principles for employers providing a flexible CPD approach for social workers can be used by employers to support the continuing professional development (CPD) of the social work workforce.

 Click here to access the CPD case studies

 "Impact assessment should focus on what participants learn, how they use what they have learned, and the effect on people being supported and carers in the short, medium and long-term'.

 Employers need to be able to measure the impact of CPD on practice and service delivery to support the on-going review of workforce commissioning and the return on investment in their staff.
 Social workers have to be able to evidence and demonstrate the impact of their CPD activity in order to maintain their professional registration.